 Just across the river from the Houses of Parliament, the South Bank area of London was energised during the 1951 Festival of Britain by the iconic modern architecture of the Southbank Centre, featuring the Royal Festival Hall, Hayward Gallery, the Purcell Room and Queen Elizabeth Hall.

-Venturing South instead will take you to the Old Vic, the Young Vic and the shops and market stalls along Lower Marsh.
 There are plenty of great dining options in this area, from riverside dining at Skylon to dim sum at Ping Pong, or gastro-pub grub at the Anchor and Hope.
-If you fancy an overnight stay in the area, there are plenty of hotels close to Waterloo.
+If that's enough to tempt you into an overnight stay in the area, there are plenty of hotels close to Waterloo.

 East of Waterloo Bridge on the South Bank

 The riverside walkway is perfect for people watching, spending lazy afternoons in a pavement café or browsing in one of the area's many book and art shops or regular markets.